MicrosoftDocs/data-tools/azure-data-studio/keyboard-shortcuts.md

 Open the **Keyboard Shortcuts** editor from the **File** menu: **File** > **Preferences** > **Keyboard Shortcuts** (**Azure Data Studio** > **Preferences** > **Keyboard Shortcuts** on Mac).

-In addition to displaying current key bindings, the **Keyboard Shortcuts** editor lists the available commands that do not have keyboard shortcuts defined.
+In addition to displaying current key bindings, the **Keyboard Shortcuts** editor lists the available commands that don't have keyboard shortcuts defined.
 The **Keyboard Shortcuts** editor enables you to easily change, remove, reset, and define new key bindings.

 ## Edit existing keyboard shortcuts